 Pre-engineering students must be admitted to the J.B.
 Speed School of Engineering by October 1 to enroll in the following Spring semester.
 A priority deadline of September 1 will afford students the best opportunity to register for available Spring courses.

 Pre-engineering students must be admitted to the J.B.
 Speed School of Engineering by May 15 to enroll in the following Fall semester.
 A priority admission deadline of March 1 will afford students the best opportunity to register for available Fall courses.

 If a student has a break in enrollment of two or more calendar years, the student must apply for readmission by completing a University of Louisville undergraduate application.
 If admitted, the student will be subject to catalog requirements in effect at the time of readmission.

 High school visitors, visiting students from other institutions, auditors, post baccalaureate students, and continuing studies students wishing to take courses offered by the School of Engineering must complete a University of Louisville undergraduate application.
-Upon admission, students may enroll in classes for which they have completed the prerequisites or by faculty permission.
+Upon admission, students should contact the engineering advising office for further instructions.
+Students must show documentation of meeting prerequisites and have permission of the relevant department chair, which will be facilitated by the advising office.
 The credits earned by non-degree students typically will not apply towards program requirements if a student later becomes a degree seeking student.